petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-display-page-templates/configuring-seo-and-open-graph-settings-for-display-page-templates.md

 ### Description

 The Description field defines a display page's description `<meta>` tag.
-This description is used by search engines to rank your page and appears in search engine results as a preview of your page.
+Search engines use this description to rank your page, and it appears in search engine results as a preview of your page.
 By default, display page templates map this field to `${description}`.
 You can edit this value directly and use the field selector to include additional mappings (e.g., `${description} - ${authorName:Author Name}`).

 The recommended length for a page's description is under 155 characters.